StaudiglLab/EMPRA_pythonTutorial_Summer25/analysis/README.md

 ### Analysis code for experiment investigating the relation between perception of the Enigma Illusion and microsaccade rates

-The details of the participant you collected can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1fhUSIICf9VUJdbGJ3jSWCKc3_1ejxcW0oUEZCijZA_g/edit?usp=sharing)
+The details of the participants from whom you collected data can be found in [this spreadsheet](https://docs.google.com/spreadsheets/d/1fhUSIICf9VUJdbGJ3jSWCKc3_1ejxcW0oUEZCijZA_g/edit?usp=sharing)

 #### Primary Analysis